-Tobacco pollen tubes expressing NtINT4::eYFP, eYFP::AtRCI2a or AtPRK1::eYFP were treated with BFA to test whether in the presence of this drug, similar to FM4-64 PM labeling (Figure 3; Supplemental Figure 11B: first row), PM labeling by these TM protein markers also massively

-473 decreases within the apical dome and the identified subapical endocytic domain 20-60 min after drug application.
-This would indicate that not only FM4-64 labeled lipid material but also TM 474 marker proteins are endocytically internalized within this subapical domain.
-To our surprise, 475 although a large number of pollen tubes expressing each of the three TM protein markers were 476 observed by confocal time-course imaging 0-180 min after BFA application, a reduction of PM-477 associated eYFP fluorescence within the apical dome or the subapical endocytic domain was never 478 observed (Figure 4).
-In figure 4A, representative images of different pollen tubes expressing each of 479 the three TM marker proteins are presented, which were recorded by time-course imaging during 480 the indicated time periods after BFA application.
-Essentially stable labeling of the apical and 481 subapical PM by each of the TM protein markers within the first 60 min after BFA application was 482 also observed by time-lapse imaging of individual pollen tubes (Supplemental Figure 11B: rows 2-483 4).
-Quantitative analysis (Figure 4B) of all NtINT4::eYFP- or eYFP::AtRCI2a-expressing pollen 484 tubes investigated by time-course imaging established that the relative intensity of PM labeling by 485 486 these TM protein markers within the apical dome and the subapical endocytic region (normalized based on maximal intensity measured within both these two membrane domains in each analyzed 487 pollen tube) remained close to 100 % in the presence of BFA even after prolonged incubation.
-By 488 contrast to NtINT4::eYFP and eYFP::AtRCI2a, AtPRK1::eYFP specifically accumulated to highest 489 levels in the PM within the apical dome of untreated, normally growing tobacco pollen tubes 490 (Figure 1B).
-Consequently, the relative intensity of AtPRK1::eYFP PM labeling observed by time-491 course imaging was lower within the subapical endocytic region than within the apical dome also in 492 the presence of BFA (Figure 4 A and B).
-However, the relative intensity of AtPRK1::eYFP PM 493 labeling did not detectably change during BFA treatment in either of these two regions (Figure 4B).
-494
+Tobacco pollen tubes expressing NtINT4::eYFP, eYFP::AtRCI2a, or AtPRK1::eYFP were treated with BFA to test whether in the presence of this drug, similar to FM4-64 PM labeling (Fig. 3; Supplemental Fig. S11B, first row), PM labeling by these TM protein markers also massively decreases within the apical dome and the identified subapical endocytic domain 20 to 60 min after drug application.
+This would indicate that not only FM4-64-labeled lipid material but also TM marker proteins are endocytically internalized within this subapical domain.
+To our surprise, although a large number of pollen tubes expressing each of the three TM protein markers were observed by confocal time course imaging 0 to 180 min after BFA application, a reduction of PM-associated eYFP fluorescence within the apical dome or the subapical endocytic domain was never observed (Fig. 4).
+In Figure 4A, representative images of different pollen tubes expressing each of the three TM marker proteins are presented, which were recorded by time course imaging during the indicated time periods after BFA application.
+Essentially stable labeling of the apical and subapical PM by each of the TM protein markers within the first 60 min after BFA application was also observed by time lapse imaging of individual pollen tubes (Supplemental Fig. S11B, rows 2-4).
+Quantitative analysis (Fig. 4B) of all NtINT4::eYFP- or eYFP::AtRCI2a-expressing pollen tubes investigated by time course imaging established that the relative intensity of PM labeling by these TM protein markers within the apical dome and the subapical endocytic region (normalized based on maximal intensity measured within both these two membrane domains in each analyzed pollen tube) remained close to 100% in the presence of BFA even after prolonged incubation.
+By contrast to NtINT4::eYFP and eYFP::AtRCI2a, AtPRK1::eYFP specifically accumulated to highest levels in the PM within the apical dome of untreated, normally growing tobacco pollen tubes (Fig. 1B).